fChristenson/My-life-as-a-programmer/README.md

 > Python just replaced Java on GitHub.
 Does this mean that one should pick Python over Java career-wise?

 > What are some tips for a first JavaScript developer job?

+> Should a website work without JavaScript?

+> whats the best way to visualize an app idea

+> How to be a bad senior developer ?

+> Should I Learn Swift or Cross Platform?

+> What is so wrong with TDD?

 ## Pending projects